japila-books/apache-spark-internals/docs/storage/BlockManagerMasterEndpoint.md

 When received, BlockManagerMasterEndpoint...FIXME

-Posted when BlockManagerMaster is requested to xref:storage:BlockManagerMaster.adoc#updateBlockInfo[handle a block status update (from BlockManager on an executor)].
+Posted when BlockManagerMaster is requested to storage:BlockManagerMaster.md#updateBlockInfo[handle a block status update (from BlockManager on an executor)].

 == [[storageStatus]] storageStatus Internal Method